opendistro-for-elasticsearch/k-NN/README.md

 ### Debugging

-Sometimes it's useful to attach a debugger to either the Elasticsearch cluster or the integ tests to see what's going on.
+Sometimes it is useful to attach a debugger to either the Elasticsearch cluster or the integ tests to see what's going on.
 When running unit tests, hit **Debug** from the IDE's gutter to debug the tests.
-To debug code running in an actual server, run:
+For the Elasticsearch cluster or the integ tests, first, make sure that the debugger is listening on port `5005`.
+Then, to debug the server  code, run:

 ```
-./gradlew :integTest --debug-jvm # to start a cluster and run integ tests
+./gradlew :integTest -Ddebug.es=1 # to start a cluster and run integ tests
 ```

 OR